-Its popularity decreased drastically in the last 50 years, according to the Millenium Ecosystem Assessment: in 1961, 2 million hectares were dedicated to flax production against 450,000 in 2000.
+Its popularity has decreased drastically in the last 50 years, according to the Millenium Ecosystem Assessment: in 1961, 2 million hectares were dedicated to flax production against 450,000 in 2000.
 In the same time period, global cotton production has doubled, and global silk production has tripled.

 How Is It Sustainable?

 France is the world’s largest producer of flax followed by Belgium (both countries concentrate 80% of the world’s flax production), Belarus, and China, according to the European Confederation of Flax and Hemp (CELC).
 Though it has Northern African origins, the flax plant has adapted very well to the European climate.
 Its sustainable credentials come mostly from growing the fibers since the flax plant requires little additional irrigation (rainwater is sufficient).
-Far fewer pesticides and fertilizers are used as well, especially when comparing it to cotton.
-To guarantee a better sustainable impact, look for certified organic products.
+Far fewer pesticides and fertilizers are used as well, especially when compared to cotton.
+To guarantee a more sustainable impact, look for certified organic products.

 Linen textiles are usually biodegradable and will degrade within 7 months.
 There’s very little waste in the making of the yarn: the linseed is used for the next crop, but it can also feed people and animals.
 The oil extracted from the linseed can be used in cosmetics and paint.

-Why Is Linen A High-End Fabric?
+Why Is Linen Still A High-End Fabric?

 Innovations in Linen